MaibornWolff/gocd-hipchat-plugin/README.md

 ## Building and testing

-To start GoCD inside a docker container run `make server` To build the plugin jar and deploy it to the container run `make deploy`
+To start GoCD inside a Vagrant VM run `make server`. run `make deploy` to deploy the plugin to the VM.

 ## License